oshawkat/CarND-Behavioral-Cloning-P3/writeup.md

 #### 4. Appropriate training data

 The model was trained on the pre-recorded data provided by Udacity, which consists of the car going around Track One, in the counter-clockwise direction, keeping to the center of the lane.
+After experiencing significant issues trying to get the car to turn hard enough around the left turn after the bridge, I recorded some data of my own and found that it helped prevent the car from understeering.

 I performed some additional data augmentation to expand both the quantity and diversity of the training data.
 Side camera images, from the provided data, are also utilized by modifying their steering angles